RNN-based counterfactual prediction, with an application to homestead policy and public schooling: Abstract

 \section{Abstract}

-This paper proposes an alternative to the synthetic control method (SCM) for estimating the effect of a policy intervention on an outcome over time.
-Recurrent neural networks (RNNs) are used to predict the counterfactual outcomes of treated units using only the outcomes of control units as predictors.
-This approach is less susceptible to $p$-hacking because it does not require the researcher to choose predictors or pre-intervention covariates to construct the synthetic control.
-RNNs do not assume a functional form, can learn nonconvex combinations of control units, and are specifically structured to exploit temporal dependencies in sequential data.
-I apply the approach to the problem of estimating the long-run impacts of U.S. homestead policy on public school spending.
+This paper proposes a method for estimating the effect of a policy intervention on an outcome over time.
+We train recurrent neural networks (RNNs) on the history of control unit outcomes to learn a useful representation for predicting future outcomes.
+The learned representation of control units is then applied to the treated units for predicting counterfactual outcomes.
+RNNs are specifically structured to exploit temporal dependencies in panel data, and are able to learn negative and nonlinear interactions between control unit outcomes.
+We apply the method to the problem of estimating the long-run impact of U.S. homestead policy on public school spending.